codyhoag/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 2. Select the *Sharing* tab and then select *OpenSocial Gadget*

-3. Check the box labeled *Allow users to add Loan Calculator to iGoogle*
+3. Check the box labeled *Allow users to add Loan Calculator to iGoogle*.
+Also, replace "localhost:8080" with the name of your public domain.

 	![Figure 8.17: Allow users to add OpenSocial Gadget to iGoogle](../../images/15-opensocial-7.PNG)